achardon/phase-3-final-project-sinatra-backend/NOTES.md

 #Quesions
--how to get name of rider instead of id on goals page (line 9 of Goal)
+-how to get name of route on bike rides page (in active record, BikeRide.first.route.title works - why not on frontend?
+Isn't that why the macros are defined in the models?)
-    - line 15 on BikeRides - shouldn't this give the name of the rider?
-Why undefined?
--quesion on line 10 of Ride.js (.thens not working with delete fetch, same thing for Goal.js) -How to display info about route in bike rides (route name, distance) -how to create new route based on rider's input "other" when adding new ride and have it added to data base (currently the route_id is 0 if route is "other" - why 0 and not null or undefined?)
+-how to get name of rider instead of id on goals page (line 9 of Goal) -question on line 10 of Ride.js (.thens not working with delete fetch, same thing for Goal.js) -how to create new route based on rider's input "other" when adding new ride and have it added to data base (currently the route_id is 0 if route is "other" - why 0 and not null or undefined?)
 -how to get riders' bike rides in columns instead of stacked -how to get photo image on home page to be centered (already tried all the CSS I could find - justify-center, text-center, content-center, justify-self-center, etc.)